microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/event-get.md

 ---

 #### Response
-Here is an example of the response.
+The following example shows the response.
 The **body** property is returned in text format.

 <!-- {
   "blockType": "response",